IISPPR

 ✓ Online Format: The program is fully online.

-✓ Program Duration: Classes will be held from 16th July to 16th September 2025.
+✓ Program Duration: Classes will be held from 1st of January to 28th of February 2025.

 ✓ Eligibility: The program is open to both undergraduate/postgraduate students and working professionals.